-SEresNorm Results of the function DATAnormalization().
-DATAnorm \ensuremath{TRUE} or FALSE.
+DATAnorm TRUE or FALSE.
 TRUE as default.
-TRUE means the function uses the normalized data.
-FALSE means the function uses the raw counts data.
+TRUE means the function uses the normalized

 All results are built from the results of our function DATAnormalization().

 The function returns the same SummarizedExperiment class object SEresNorm with the different elements below saved in the metadata Results[[1]][[2]] of SEresNorm.